mlangc/scala-boilerplate/README.md

 # scala-boilerplate
-Boilerplate for a typical SBT Scala project
+Boilerplate for a typical SBT Scala project with Scala-IDE support